andreidmt/use-list/README.md

 # useCrudState

-A custom React hook that provides state management functionality similar to the built-in `useState` hook, but with the added ability to perform CRUD (create, read, update, delete) operations on the state.
+A state management custom React hook, similar to `useState`, with the ability to perform CRUD (create, read, update, delete) operations.

-It exposes **selectors** for accessing the items in the state and **setters** for performing CRUD operations.
-It also includes error handling to ensure that the setters are used correctly.

-- **CRUD operations**: `create`, `remove`, `update` setters for adding, deleting, and updating items in the state
-- **Error handling**: checks to ensure that items being added or deleted actually exist, and throws errors if they do not

 ## Table of Contents